dantaylr/dantaylr.github.io/_posts/2023-1-10-the-grind.md

 caption: Game design and development
 ---

 Game design and development for a satirical parody of the experience of freelancing at coffee shops.
-The game takes place in three coffee shops based on actual coffee shops in Seattle Washington and follows a newcomer trying to pay off their expensive rent by taking various freelance jobs from the locals and managing their own productivity.
+The game takes place in three coffee shops based on actual coffee shops in Seattle Washington.

-The game is written in C# utilizing the Godot Engine.
-Initially the game was written in Unity.
+The process involved creating a system for the 2.5D characters along with the 3D artwork for the maps, building a custom typeface for the dialogue, and writing scripts for handling branching dialogue along with general gameplay.
+The game was written in C# using the Godot and Unity engines.

 ---